Tosan/tosan-httpclient-spring-boot-starter/README.md

      All the annotations related to RequestMapping should be defined in these interfaces, and the controllers should inherit from them.
      All these interfaces must be annotated with @SdkController and @FeignClient.\
      If you have @RequestMapping on the these interface, define a string variable called PATH with value of RequestMapping annotation, then remove @RequestMapping in interface and add @RequestMapping(YourInterface.PATH) to concrete controller class.\
+     Also you must create bean from any controller in configuration class by getFeignController method in [AbstractFeignConfiguration](./tosan-httpclient-spring-boot-starter/src/main/java/com/tosan/client/http/starter/configuration/AbstractFeignConfiguration.java) class.\
      See [CustomServerRestController](./tosan-httpclient-spring-boot-sample/src/main/java/com/tosan/client/http/sample/server/api/controller/CustomServerRestController.java)